 How It Works

-IDToken replaces passwords with a cryptographic credential derived from your passport and a mobile app that confirms your identity through face verification.
+IDToken Seal replaces passwords with a cryptographic credential derived from a trusted identity document — a government passport, national ID card, or organizational credential (such as a company badge) — and a mobile app that confirms your identity through face verification.

 Place your passport on the phone